Lay3rLabs/wavs-eas/components/js-eas-sdk-demo/README.md

-# Typescript Ethereum Price Oracle
+# Typescript EAS SDK Demo

+TODO update this example to explore using EAS SDK.

 A WAVS component that fetches the price of a crypto currency from CoinMarketCap and returns it to the Ethereum contract, in Typescript.